ShTuran/tryhackme-linux.fundamentals/Linux Modules.md

 # How will you enable time logging at every new activity that this tool initiates?

+`-N` -> Enables timestamping

 # What command will you use to download https://xyz.com/mypackage.zip using wget, appending logs to an existing file named "package-logs.txt"

+-a package-logs.txt: This option is used to specify a log file where wget will append its messages.
+In this case, package-logs.txt is the name of the log file.
+If the file doesn't exist, wget will create it.
+If it does exist, wget will append new messages to it without overwriting the existing content.

+https://xyz.com/mypackage.zip: This is the URL of the file you want to download.
+In this example, it's a ZIP file (mypackage.zip) located at https://xyz.com/.

+As a result, our command will be:

+`wget -a package-logs.txt https://xyz.com/mypackage.zip `

 # Write the command to read URLs from "file.txt" and limit the download speed to 1mbps.

+ -i file.txt: This option tells wget to read the list of URLs to download from the specified file (file.txt).
+In file.txt, you would typically have a list of URLs, each on a separate line. wget will then proceed to download each URL in the list.

+    --limit-rate=1m: This option sets the download speed limit.
+In this case, 1m specifies a limit of 1 megabyte per second.
+You can adjust this value to limit the download speed to a specific rate.

+As a result, our command will be:

+`wget -i file.txt --limit-rate=1m`

 # How will you seek at 10th byte(in hex) in file.txt and display only 50 bytes?

 # How to display a n bytes of hexdump in 3 columns with a group of 3 octets per row from file.txt?
 (Use flags alphabetically)

 # Which has more precedence over the other -c flag or -g flag?

 # Download the file and find the value of flag.